VOC Energy Trust (VOC): History, Ownership, Mission, How It Works & Makes Money

 VOC Energy Trust's Leadership

-• Responsibilities: The Trustee's duties include collecting income from the net profits interests, paying trust expenses, and distributing the remaining net cash to unitholders, typically on a quarterly basis based on 2024 distributions.
+• Role: The Trustee's primary duties are administrative, including collecting the income from the net profits interest, paying the trust's expenses, and distributing the remaining net cash to the unitholders on a quarterly basis.

 VOC Energy Trust (VOC) Mission and Values